+Independent whisky bottlers harness the flavour of original single malts and offer us an alternative take.
 In the world of Scotch whisky, single malts are seen as the star performers.
-Their number – and stature – has grown over the past decade, in both volume and value, driven by the distilleries themselves, eager to showcase their individuality, quality and excellence.
+Their number – and stature – has grown over the past decade, in both volume and value, driven by the scotch distilleries themselves, eager to showcase their individuality, quality and excellence.
 Each distillery produces a unique style of single-malt Scotch, with its own personality, and as such, single malts from across Scotland’s whisky-making regions have become highly sought after, particularly expressions matured and bottled for sale by the distillery owners themselves, known in the trade as ‘own-bottlings’.

-Yet within the world of single malt, there is another layer: the independent bottling.
-In contrast to distillers releasing their own expressions, where consistency is key, independent bottlers are seeking one-off casks, or small batches, that are a snapshot of an individual distillery, to age and bottle themselves.
+Yet within the world of single malt, there is another layer: that of the independent whisky bottlers.
+In contrast to distillers releasing their own expressions, where consistency is key, independent whisky bottlers are seeking one-off casks, or small batches, that are a snapshot of an individual distillery, to age and bottle themselves.
 They are often produced by small-scale outfits, including wine merchants, who handpick casks of individual single malts from those maturing across Scotland, bottling them under their own labels.
 These are the bootleg bottlings, the liquid equivalent of illicitly taped live recordings, loaded with energy and personality.
-The base spirit is exactly the same, but the maturation – be it the cask type or length of maturation – are down to the bottler.
+The base spirit is exactly the same, but the maturation – be it the cask type or length of maturation – are down to the independent whisky bottler.

 A Highland whisky famous for its waxy note, this release from the distillery has rich fruit overtaking the waxy notes, allowing ginger cake and spice to play freely.
 Sweet-yet-salty palate of almonds and nutty praline; very well constructed.
 A Highland malt with a sea view that tastes older than it is.
 46%